Public Service & Civic Engagement

 GE Cluster for Freshmen

-As a first-year student in this LLC, you may want to enroll in Cluster 80: Frontiers in Human Aging or Cluster 48: Political Violence in the Modern World.
+As a first-year student in this LLC, you may want to enroll in Cluster 80: Frontiers in Human Aging, Cluster 48: Political Violence in the Modern World, or Cluster 10: Data Justice and Society.
 Being part of a Cluster will allow you to bring your experiences from your LLC into the classroom.

 Cluster 80 incorporates hands-on education through “elder interviews” and service learning in the Los Angeles community, exploring fundamental issues that relate to living longer, more fulfilling lives.